Jacobs Student Specialization Project

 - Students approach faculty in September and October to inquire about opportunities.
 Not all faculty will have openings, and most will have specific skill requirements to participate.

-- If a mutually agreed upon advisor/project is found, students must complete the Independent Study Agreement form by November 12, 2024.
+- If a mutually agreed upon advisor/project is found, students must complete the Independent Study Agreement form by mid-November.

 - After completing the Independent Study Agreement form, students will be enrolled in the correct INFO 7900 section by a member of the Student & Academic Affairs team.